linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **6. Token Validation Script (`validate_token.sh`)**

-This script will be executed when a user attempts to log in via SSH, checking whether the token is verified.
+This script checks whether the token is verified in MongoDB and denies access if not verified.

 #### **Script: `/usr/local/bin/validate_token.sh`**